Bellevue Hospital: Facilities

 One of the largest hospitals in the United States by number of beds, it handles nearly 460,000 non-ER outpatient clinic visits, nearly 106,000 emergency visits and some 30,000 inpatients each year.
 More than 80 percent of Bellevue's patients come from the city's medically underserved populations.
 Bellevue is a safety net hospital, in that it will provide healthcare for individuals regardless of their insurance status or ability to pay.

-The hospital occupies a 25-story patient care facility with an ICU, digital radiology communication and an outpatient facility.
-The hospital has an attending physician staff of 1,200 and an in-house staff of about 5,500.
+The hospital’s facilities include a 25-story patient care facility with more than 800 inpatient beds and six intensive care units, as well as a six-story ambulatory care pavilion.
+Bellevue has more than 1,200 full-time attending physicians.

-Bellevue features separate pediatric (0-25) and adult (25+) emergency departments.
+Bellevue has separate pediatric and adult emergency services, with the pediatric service providing care to children and young adults under the age of 25.

 In popular culture

 Bellevue has entered popular consciousness through its status as a major hospital in the largest city in the United States.
-The hospital notably treated the author Norman Mailer, who was taken to Bellevue after he stabbed his wife; and Mark David Chapman, who shuttled between Bellevue and the jail complex on Rikers Island after he shot and killed musician John Lennon.
-The poet Allen Ginsberg, also a former patient, mentioned the hospital by name in his famous poem "Howl" (1955).
-In the 1945 film The Lost Weekend, Ray Milland is seen escaping from Bellevue's chaotic alcoholic ward.
+The hospital notably treated the author Norman Mailer, who was taken to Bellevue after he stabbed his wife; and Mark David Chapman, was treated at Bellevue for psychiatric evaluation after he shot and killed musician John Lennon in 1980 and was later transferred between Bellevue and Riker's Island.

+The poet Allen Ginsberg, mentioned Bellevue by name is his poem "Howl" In the 1945 film The Lost Weekend, Ray Milland character, Don Birnam is hospitalized at Bellevue for alcoholism and later escapes.

 Bellevue has been the subject of books, including Bellevue: Three Centuries of Medicine and Mayhem at America's Most Storied Hospital (2016), by historian David Oshinsky, Twelve Patients: Life and Death at Bellevue Hospital (2012), by Eric Manheimer, a former Bellevue medical director, and Singular Intimacies: Becoming a Doctor at Bellevue (2002), by Danielle Ofri, a long-time physician at Bellevue.

+Bellevue's psychiatric emergency room was the subject of the 2001 HBO Documentary Bellevue: Inside Out.
 The 2018 NBC television series New Amsterdam takes place at a fictionalized version of Bellevue, renamed "New Amsterdam" in the show.
 Based on Manheimer's book, the series has filmed scenes at Bellevue and other New York City public hospitals.